Presbyterian Church of Nigeria

 The Presbyterian Church of Nigeria is a church in Nigeria and subscribes to the Westminster Confession of Faith.

-The denomination had ten synods, more than 50-90 presbyteries and over 7,000 congregations, and almost 5,000 ministers and 6,806,690 members across the country, but as of August 2023, the General Assembly Executive Committee (GAEC) approved the inauguration of more synods for the spread of God's word.
-Increasing the number of synods from 10 to 29.
+The denomination had twenty-nine synods, about 110 presbyteries, over 5,000 parishes, almost 5,000 ministers, and about 7,000,000 members across the country.
+Presently the General Assembly Executive Committee (GAEC) approved the inauguration of more synods for the spread of God's word.